-The Froedtert & the Medical College Clinical Cancer Center backs its commitment to the constant search for new and more effective cancer treatments by participating in significant clinical trials for new drugs, radiation therapies, interventional techniques, technologies and surgical procedures.
-More than 130 clinical trials are in process at the Clinical Cancer Center at any given time.
+The Froedtert & the Medical College of Wisconsin Cancer Network backs its commitment to the constant search for new and more effective cancer treatments by participating in significant clinical trials for new drugs, radiation therapies, interventional techniques, technologies and surgical procedures.
+On average, more than 250 adult cancer clinical trials are in process at any given time.

 Our physicians are principal investigators in multi-institution trials in cooperation with the National Cancer Institute.
 They also work cooperatively with national groups such as the Radiation Therapy Oncology Group, American College of Surgeons Oncology Group, the Eastern Cooperative Oncology Group, the National Surgical Adjuvant Breast and Bowel Project, Gynecologic Oncology Group, Blood and Marrow Transplant Clinical Trials Network and others.
 We also perform research in cooperation with pharmaceutical companies.
 In addition, Medical College of Wisconsin scientists and physicians generate research that is completely unique to Froedtert & the Medical College.